Where to find the “big five” in South Africa

 2. Sleeping outside the park

-The best towns where you can sleep are Phalaborwa (west and central part) and Hazyview (south part).
+The best towns to sleep in are Phalaborwa (west and central part) and Hazyview (south part).
 Here you can find several cheap accommodations and also some lodges.
 Phalaborwa is just 5 km from the Phalaborwa gate, Hazyview is about 20 km from Phabeni Gate and 45 km from Paul Kruger gate.

 3. Sleeping inside the park